SmartComposite®:

 As a result of these restorations, healthy bone is maintained, soft tissue is managed, oral function is restored, comfort is provided, and esthetics are enhanced.
 The quality of life for patients who opt for this treatment is greatly improved.

-Among the prosthetic options available are acrylic fixed hybrids, zirconia fixed hybrids, metal to porcelain fixed dental implant bridges, and composite hybrids.
-The choice of which of these options to use depends on a number of factors.
-A patient’s financial situation, bone health, parafunctional issues, and esthetic expectations are some of these factors.
+Among the prosthetic options available are acrylic fixed hybrids, zirconia fixed hybrids, metal-to-porcelain fixed dental implant bridges, and composite hybrids.
+The choice of which option to use depends on several factors.
+A patient’s financial situation, bone health, parafunctional issues, and aesthetic expectations are among these factors.
 An often under-prescribed option is the composite hybrid prosthesis.

 SmartComposite Hybrid Benefits